pypa/packaging.python.org/source/installation.rst

    2) Why pick *one* installer to recommend? the rationale from PEP453
    3) why pip?
-      - feature breakdown in the "pip vs easy_install" chart in the advanced section weighs in pip's favor
+      - feature breakdown in the "pip vs easy_install" chart in the additional section weighs in pip's favor
       - Decoupled from packaging tools.
       - what easy_install bugs mentioned in PEP453 does pip address?
    4) mention easy_install for the Yes cases in the "pip vs easy_install" chart.